 The City of Antioch has adopted a density bonus ordinance and developer incentives for affordable housing that implement and clarify the requirements of the State Density Bonus Law.
 As noted below, Antioch has also established a Senior Housing Overlay District providing additional incentives especially for projects that will accommodate lower-income seniors.
 As required by State law, Antioch's basic density bonus program (Article 35 of the Zoning Ordinance) grants an increase of 5 to 35 percent over the otherwise maximum allowable residential density under the General Plan and Zoning Code, depending on the level of affordability, the percentage of units that are affordable, and the inclusion of child care facilities in the development project.
+Table 4-5 provides a summary of the density bonus program.
 In addition to a density bonus, pursuant to State law, projects are also eligible to receive up to three concessions or incentives depending on the proposed level of affordability.
 These may include reductions or modifications in development standards, the inclusion of non-residential uses, and other regulatory incentives that will result in cost reductions that contribute to the feasibility of affordable or senior housing.